Why We Fell in Love With Our 1920 Beach Cottage

 Before picture without the deck and plants that are so overgrown, they are blocking the water view.

-That front deck we added?
-It’s become our favorite “room” in the house.
+That front deck we added all those years ago has easily become our favorite “room” in the house.

 tablescape on the deck